sebastianLedzianowski/contact_book/README.md

 - ⏳ **User Caching:** Mechanism allowing user caching in the application to optimize data access and improve performance.
 - 🔒 **Implementation of Authentication Mechanism:** Securing the application by introducing a user authentication mechanism.
 - 🗝️ **Implementation of Authorization Mechanism using JWT Tokens:** Ensuring that all operations on contacts are performed only by registered users.
+- 🚧 **Rate Limiting for API Throttling:** Throttle the number of requests to the API to prevent abuse, protect against DDoS attacks, and manage resource consumption efficiently.
+- 🛡️ **Enhanced Security Measures:** Implementation of additional security measures to safeguard against various forms of abuse and spam.
+- 🔄 **Cross-Origin Resource Sharing (CORS):** Implementation to facilitate resource sharing between servers located in different domains, enhancing security against cross-domain scripting (XSS) and cross-site request forgery (CSRF) attacks.
+- ☁️ **Cloudinary Integration for Avatar Storage:** Storage of avatars in the cloud using [Cloudinary](https://cloudinary.com) for enhanced scalability and availability.
 - 📅 **Tracking Upcoming Birthdays:** Feature for monitoring upcoming birthdays among contacts.
 - ➕ **Adding Contacts:** Ability to add new contacts to the application.
 - ✏️ **Editing Contacts:** Feature allowing the editing of existing contact details.